 Luckily, in the South, we don’t need a Rodeo to wear boots.
 We are strapped and ready to go.
 Let me tell you the journey that takes place each day for The Broke Investor.
 Let’s think in terms of time for a second.
 It takes, on average, 1.25 – 1.75 hrs for me to get to work and 1.00 – 1.50 hrs to get home, covering 100 miles/day.

 BROKE TIP: Midnight traffic is very light compared to morning traffic.

 The amount of time it takes to drive to work and back home takes a minimum of 2.25 hrs/day.
-Now, you might not think that’s too bad, however, I’m not a truck driver, remember.
+Now, you might think that’s not too bad, however, I’m not a professional truck driver, remember.
 One of the hardest challenges working for one of the top 3 hosting providers in the U.S. is the simple fact that after 1 year, I will have spent anywhere between 15.19 – 21.94 EXTRA 40-hr workweeks on the road.

 No extra pay, no extra time.
-Fortunately, today, you will drive past MORE OPPORTUNITY than you can CREATE IN A LIFETIME.
+Fortunately, you will drive past by MORE OPPORTUNITY than you can ever CREATE IN A LIFETIME.
 The key is to be able to capture the opportunities when you pass them by.
 Have you given thought and consideration on things that leave an impression on you when you’re driving?
 I know I have.

-Please know the broke investor’s journey is NOT a PART-TIME GIG.
+Please know The Broke Investor’s journey is NOT a PART-TIME GIG.

 Here come the excuses 🙂

 Early November usually sets off the chain of celebrations for birthdays, holidays, gatherings, etc. This year was no different.
 Problem comes when you set a budget for yourself and know that you have certain portions going to certain places.
 One little bump to your budget can cause your own personal market to dip tremendously, if not corrected.